propeller-mcu/propeller2_asm/README.md

 #### Simclk Removal Update

 References to the obsolete simclk variable have been removed from all examples.
 Timing in spin-wait loops and SmartPin routines now relies entirely on real instruction cycles and the system clock (_CLKFREQ), as handled automatically by the compiler or, optionally, asmclk.

+#### WAITX / NOP Instruction Timing Correction

+In the “WAITX vs NOP” topic, the previous statement that instructions execute in one clock cycle has been corrected.
+On final Propeller 2 hardware, all base instructions take two clock cycles.
+This affects timing calculations for spin-wait loops, SmartPin delays, and bit-banging routines.